archive567/chart-unit/readme.md

 Gallery
 ===

-The main chart types and the power of diagrams make it easy to invent new charts.
-Hrere's some inspiration (all code for these charts is in [examples/sourceExamples.hs](https://github.com/tonyday567/chart-unit/blob/master/examples/sourceExamples.hs)).
+Composable chart types and the power of diagrams make it easy to invent new charts.
+Here's some inspiration (all code for these charts is in [examples/sourceExamples.hs](https://github.com/tonyday567/chart-unit/blob/master/examples/sourceExamples.hs)).

 schoolbook
 ---